Red Wings Wednesday Weekly: November Rain

 Final Thoughts

 This week only features two games, so there isn’t going to be a big swing in the Red Wings’ record by the end of it.
 That being said, Detroit is currently tied with the Canadiens for the most games played in the league (18).
 This light week will allow some of the other teams to catch up to their games played total, and that should give us an even clearer idea of where the Red Wings currently stand in the NHL hierarchy.
-They currently sit in a wild card spot in the Eastern Conference, but a team like the Boston Bruins have played five games less than Detroit, yet they’re only two points behind the Red Wings; long story short, this could be the week where we snap back to reality a bit.
+They currently sit in a wild card spot in the Eastern Conference, but a team like the Boston Bruins has played five games less than Detroit, yet they’re only two points behind the Red Wings; long story short, this could be the week where we snap back to reality a bit.

 The only way to prevent that reality check is by winning games.
 The Red Wings will have two opportunities to do just that this week.